jhwhenry/cpd/CPD_Upgrade_511_TO_522.md

 Remove the hotfixes by removing the images or configurations from the CRs.
 (Note: Hot fixes should already be removed) `<br>`

 1. Double check WKC maintenance mode and usefdb configuration.
-(WKC hanldes Hotfix removal on its own)
+(WKC handles Hotfix removal on its own)

 ```
 useFDB: false